MA Certificate Requirements

 Graduate Certificate Procedures

 All Women’s Studies Certificates are issued through the School of Arts and Sciences, regardless of the graduate school you are enrolled in.
-You must follow Arts and Sciences deadlines for applying for degrees to receive your Women's Studies Certificate.
+You must follow Arts and Sciences deadlines for applying for degrees to receive your Certificate in the Study of Women, Gender, and Sexuality.
 A late fee is assessed if you miss the deadline.

 Completion of the graduate certificate requires that you: